 Pea Puree with Optional Mint

-This vibrant Pea Puree with Optional Mint is such an easy baby food to make, and so a great first food when starting solids.
-Pea puree is a deliciously sweet and subtle side to any protein, so why not serve it to the whole family!
-Added mint gives another flavour combination for baby to try, and makes this pea and mint puree a tasty side dish to many main meals – think roast lamb or fish and chips with minty peas.
-Yummo!
+This bright Pea Puree with Optional Mint is a great first food when starting solids!
+It’s a really easy baby food to make, using frozen peas!
+Added mint gives another flavour combination for baby to try, and makes this pea and mint puree a tasty little side dish to family main meals – think roast lamb or fish and chips with minty peas.
+Yummy!
+This easy pea puree recipe is a great staple to have for when baby starts solids, and to transition to family foods.

-Minty Pea Puree baby food, with whole peas on the side.
+Minty Pea Puree baby food served in a small glass bowl, with whole peas on the side.

-This is such a quick recipe for homemade baby food.
 I always have peas in the freezer, so this Pea Puree with Optional Mint was a great saviour when I need a fast meal prepped for Baby LJ early into starting solid foods.
+This is such a quick recipe for homemade baby food, done 5 minutes!

 Pea Puree with Optional Mint in a baby food bowl.

-For this easy puree recipe you will need:
+For this easy pea and mint puree recipe you will need:

 Peas – Yes, I use frozen instead of fresh peas.
 We always have a bag in our freezer, and that’s what makes this baby food recipe super simple!
 No preparation needed, just steam, blend, serve.
 Perfect!

-Pea and Mint Puree ingredients on a chopping board.
+Pea and Mint Puree labelled ingredients on a chopping board.

-Conventional cook?
-Cook your peas however you normally would until soft.
+Cook your peas however you normally would until soft, then blend.
+Easy!
+You can steam them in a steamer basket over a saucepan, or gently cook in the microwave.
 Then blend using whatever appliance you have on hand – a food processor, hand blender or baby food maker.

-This Pea Puree with Optional Mint is great on its own, or spread onto toast fingers when self-feeding/ Baby Led Weaning (BLW).
+This Pea Puree with Optional Mint is great on its own, or spread onto toast fingers when self-feeding or Baby Led Weaning (BLW).

 If you make this Pea Puree with Optional Mint, please leave a 🌟 star rating and let me know how you go in the 📝 comments below.
 I love hearing from you!
 Don’t forget to follow me on Facebook, Instagram and Pinterest too for more baby food recipes.